D4nch3n/Cyber-Competitions/DawgCTF/TikTok/README.md

 }
 ```

-The beginning parts look similar to the `play_song()` function, where the program prints the playlist, reads a number, and does some checks to determine whether the `song->authorptr` pointer is not null.
-If it is not null, it's going to null out the the corresponding `song->songptr` and `song->songauthor` pointers, deallocates (by calling free()) and null out the `song->songcontentptr` pointer, memsetting all 0x18 bytes of `song->filename` character array, closes the `song->filedesc` file descriptor, and nulls it out as well.
+The beginning parts look similar to the `play_song()` function, where the program prints the playlist, reads a number, and does some checks to determine whether the `song->albumptr` pointer is not null.
+If it is not null, it's going to null out the the corresponding `song->songptr` and `song->songalbum` pointers, deallocates (by calling free()) and null out the `song->songcontentptr` pointer, memsetting all 0x18 bytes of `song->filename` character array, closes the `song->filedesc` file descriptor, and nulls it out as well.

 ## Tiktok to the strtok